David Julian image shared with Tower Hill’s flickr group.

 One thing about gardeners, they are keen observers of nature.
 The more you garden, the more in tune you seem to become to the earth’s cycles, patterns, and connections.

-Earlier this summer, I overheard someone at Tower Hill say they had recently seen a hummingbird moth.
+A few summers ago, I overheard someone at Tower Hill say they had recently seen a hummingbird moth.
 “A what moth?”
 I thought to myself.

 Lo and behold, shortly after eavesdropping on this hummingbird moth conversation, I spotted a most beautiful and odd creature on my bee balm.
 I grabbed a few pictures and later confirmed: It was a hummingbird moth!